Please use the BOTH checklists.

 One may also prove a special link to Spain with the following documentary evidence:

-- have a parent, grandparent or great grandparent with Spanish citizenship,
+- have a parent or grandparent with Spanish citizenship,

 - lived in Spain for three or more months,